Frances Turner is a practising designer, researcher and Senior Lecturer in Marketing and Entrepreneurial Skills for Fashion and Textiles.

 - Presentation of Research Paper at international Fashion conferences.
 "An English Eccentric: Lady Ottoline Morrell and the self styled wardrobe" in Milan at the Modacult Centre for the study of Fashion and Cultural Production of the Universita Cattolica del S. Cuore.The research involved working with the clothing and accessory collection which had been bequeathed by her family to the Fashion Museum in Bath.
 Frances linked the collection with the life of the wearer, whilst researching literature, photographs and portraits.

 - BA (Hons) Textile Design, University of Leeds.

 - Postgraduate Certificate of Professional Learning (PGCPL) in Teaching and Learning in Higher Education, Bath Spa University

-- "The Defiant English Glove revival" to X Fashion Conference in Pamplona, Spain.
-This paper was written after extensive research into English glove manufacture including The Fashion Museum in Bath, Dents glove manufacturers and Leather tanneries including Pittards.
+- The paper "The Defiant English Glove revival" for X Fashion Conference in Pamplona, Spain.
+This paper was written after extensive research into English glove manufacture including The Fashion Museum in Bath, Dents glove manufacturers, and leather tanneries including Pittards.

 Research and academic outputs